raphaelreiss/ADA_project/README.md

       - nutrient value (compare equivalent nutrient amount in bought foods with recommended nutrient intake per person per time).

  ## 3. Categories Discovery (supervised / unsupervised learning)
-  q3: Influence of demographic factors on shopping habits.
+  3.1: Influence of demographic factors on shopping habits.

-  q3.1: How is income related to shopping habits?
+  q3.2: How is income related to shopping habits?

-  q3.2: How is age related to shopping habits?
+  q3.3: How is age related to shopping habits?

-  q3.3: How is the size of household, or the family structure related to shopping habits?
+  q3.4: How is the size of household, or the family structure related to shopping habits?

-  q3.4: Correlate total amount of calories consumed per houshold with health parameters
+  q3.5: Correlate total amount of calories consumed per houshold with health parameters

-  q3.5: Budgeting: calculate price per kilo and identify outliers that appear systematically to track consumption
+  q3.6: Budgeting: calculate price per kilo and identify outliers that appear systematically to track consumption

-  q3.6: Identify items that are only purchased at specific times of day
+  q3.7: Identify items that are only purchased at specific times of day

-  q3.7: Observe seasonal variation of shoping trends (Holiday season)
+  q3.8: Observe seasonal variation of shoping trends (Holiday season)

-  q3.8: Correlate macro-consumption trends with important local news events
+  q3.9: Correlate macro-consumption trends with important local news events

   ## 4. Creating Useful Tools
-  q4.1: Create a suggestion method which given the budget profile/nutrition habit of the customer would allow him to purchase more nutritious and balanced food for an equivalent price
+  4.1: Create a suggestion method which given the budget profile/nutrition habit of the customer would allow him to purchase more nutritious and balanced food for an equivalent price

-  q4.2: Suggest to the customer the best time when to do his groceries according to the affluence
+  4.2: Suggest to the customer the best time when to do his groceries according to the affluence

-  q4.3: Identify consumption patterns that are suggestive of addiction (alcohol, tobacco, prescription drugs)
+  4.3: Identify consumption patterns that are suggestive of addiction (alcohol, tobacco, prescription drugs)

-  q4.4: Predict as precisely as possible consumption of perishable food (such as vegetable) in order to prevent food waste.
+  4.4: Predict as precisely as possible consumption of perishable food (such as vegetable) in order to prevent food waste.

-  q3.5: Predict the date and amount of the next transaction
+  4.5: Predict the date and amount of the next transaction

-  q4.6 Predict the Effect of marketing strategies (coupons) on customer engagement
+  4.6 Predict the Effect of marketing strategies (coupons) on customer engagement

-  q4.7: Time spent in store and amount spent
+  4.7: Time spent in store and amount spent

-# Dataset
-- Dunnhumby: The complete journey, csv 300mb
-- A WHO dataset on health in the region (Atlanta)
-- Dunnhumby: Carbo-loading, csv 115mb
-- Dataset with nutritional facts of food items sold
-- Dataset with local news. (ex: Atlanta New Now)

 # Usage of supplementary datasets
-- Dataset on health to make the correlation between caloric intake and health state by using parameters such as prevalence of diabetes or obesity per neighborhood.
+- A WHO dataset on health in the region (Atlanta): this would allow us to find a potential correlation between caloric intake and health state by using parameters such as prevalence of diabetes or obesity per neighborhood.
-- Carbo-loading dataset to retrieve the zip codes of the stores in the study to be able to make geographical analysis.
+- Dunnhumby: Carbo-loading (_csv 115mb_): Carbo-loading dataset to retrieve the zip codes of the stores in the study to be able to make geographical analysis.
-- Nutritional info dataset to be able to calculate the food consumption for each household and compare it against recommended amount, while taking demographics into account
+- Dataset with nutritional facts of food items sold: Nutritional info dataset to be able to calculate the food consumption for each household and compare it against recommended amount, while taking demographics into account
-- Local news dataset to male correltaion with sudden changes in consumption trend (ex: news annoucement of correlation of red meat consumption and cancer rates increase)
+- Dataset with local news. (_ex: Atlanta New Now_): Local news dataset to male correltaion with sudden changes in consumption trend (ex: news annoucement of correlation of red meat consumption and cancer rates increase)

 All the datasets chosen are not too large in order to be able to perform most of the computations on personal computers.

 # A list of internal milestones up until project milestone 2
-- Find all the extra datasets to complete our analysis
+- Find all the extra datasets in order to complete our analysis
+- Define more specifically our approach/goal depending on the feasability of the different aforementioned points.
-- First look at features distribution, variance, ...
+- Getting a first look at features distribution, variance
 - Design good metrics that can be reused amongst different studies

 # Questions for TAs